Jump To Topic

 History of the Japanese Bobtail

-Regardless of their origins, Japanese Bobtails were released on the orders of the Japanese emperor in 1602 to combat rodent threats to Japan’s silk trade.
+Regardless of their origins, Japanese bobtail cats were released on the orders of the Japanese emperor in 1602 to combat rodent threats to Japan’s silk trade.
 Owning or selling Bobtails as pets was prohibited, leading to these cats becoming common street cats in Japan.

-The breed’s enduring legacy can be observed in ancient paintings, popular Japanese figurines like the “Beckoning Cat,” and even the beloved character Hello Kitty, which is rumored to be inspired by the Japanese Bobtail, though not officially recognized as such.
+The enduring legacy of the breed can be observed in ancient paintings, popular Japanese figurines like the “Beckoning Cat,” and even the beloved character Hello Kitty, which is rumored to be inspired by the Japanese Bobtail Cat.

 The Japanese Bobtail made its way to the United States in the 1960s, gaining attention for its engaging personality and distinctive appearance.
 The breed’s recognition and acceptance by organizations like the Cat Fancier’s Association (CFA) followed shortly after.